German Company makes Interceptor Alloy Cylinders (Nov 04, 2002)

 Indian branded twin block and tranny in frame with RE branded tank,

-most of the bike there sans the handle bars and controls vintage unkown, had the famous nacelle
+most of the bike there sans the handle bars and controls vintage unkown,

 Incterceptor, unknown year thought ot be early one